-This hub brings together resources related to safety, standards of practice, advocacy and indigenous and global health, including those resources available through the ANZCA library.
+This hub brings together resources related to safety, standards of practice - including anaesthetic incident reporting (webAIRS), critical incident debriefing, advocacy, and indigenous and global health, including those resources available through the ANZCA library.

 This guide has been designed for medical professionals interested the area of perioperative drug allergy.
 Resources linked from this guide are intended to support the documents available from the Australian & New Zealand Anaesthetic Allergy Group (ANZAAG).

 The Airway Management SIG was set up to advance all aspects of airway management through the exchange of experience and knowledge.

 This guide brings together resources relevant to Airway Management, including those available through the ANZCA library.
 Includes numerous CICO-related documents and resources.

 The college has compiled a list of resources to support preparation for high risk and or sero-positive COVID-19 patients.
 Please Note: This guide is under constant update.
 Please Note: This guide is under constant update.

 Understanding and acknowledging the importance of preparing for and delivering critical incident debriefing (CID), the college together with the Trainee Wellbeing Project Group (TWPG) has undertaken to develop a suite of informed, accessible and diverse training resources for fellows and trainees during and following critical incidents.

 The Environmental Sustainability Working Group was established to to promote sustainability by evaluating the current practices within the college and to gather information about sustainability activities in anaesthesia departments.

 This guide brings together resources relevant to environmental sustainability, including those available through the ANZCA library.
 Includes information on climate change and its impact upon health, health waste, and advocacy.